Introduction: Writing Assessment, Placement, and the Two-Year College

-The special issue concludes with a collaboratively authored “Forum” that discusses how contributors see the special issue affirming, extending, and/or complicating the principles articulated in the 2016 TYCA white paper.
-This polyvocal conversation surfaces shared convictions as well as points of contention and unresolved questions that suggest areas for future activism, policy-making, and research.
-Informed by the articles in this special issue and critical questions raised in the body of the forum, Elliot, Poe, and Nastal offer a roadmap for two-year college placement reform that synthesizes the principles of the TYCA white paper with additional theoretical insights from the writing assessment and educational measurement literature.
+The special issue concludes with two synthetic pieces: a "Reflection" by Poe, Nastal, and Elliot advancing the assertion that an admitted student is a qualified student, and a collaboratively authored “Forum” that considers how contributors see the special issue affirming, extending, and/or complicating the principles articulated in the 2016 TYCA white paper.
+Informed by the articles in this special issue, Poe, Nastal, and Elliot offer a roadmap for two-year college placement reform that synthesizes the principles of the TYCA white paper with additional theoretical insights from the writing assessment and educational measurement literature.
 This document is designed to help facilitate local conversations about placement reform among faculty, administrators, and other stakeholders at two-year colleges.
-With this critical and theoretically-grounded yet practical resource for making institutional change, Elliot et al. offer a milestone example of cross-sector alliance in writing assessment that helps equip two-year college English faculty to assert professional authority in local policy decisions.
+The "Forum" presents a polyvocal conversation surfacing shared convictions about writing placement reform as well as points of contention and unresolved questions that suggest areas for future activism, policy-making, and research.
+Taken together, these critical and theoretically-grounded yet practical resources for making institutional change advance cross-sector alliance in writing assessment that aims to help equip two-year college English faculty to assert professional authority in policy decisions.

 Taken together, the pieces in this special issue model the kind of critical reformer role that two-year college faculty can take on.
 We believe faculty at open admissions institutions need to be participants in conversations about writing assessment and social justice, and these articles demonstrate that two-year college faculty have much to offer those discussions.
 In addition to contributing to disciplinary knowledge, their efforts can provide colleagues at other two-year colleges with valuable insight and precedent for pursuing reform at their own institutions.
 Finally, these articles suggest that cross-sector scholarly alliances can strengthen our collective efforts to pursue more equitable approaches to writing assessment: approaches that honor open admissions students and the rhetorical resources of our communities.
 In sum, we hope this special issue persuades readers at all institution types that two-year colleges are important sites for making knowledge about writing assessment and for putting that knowledge to work as social justice-oriented praxis.